broadinstitute/cromwell/docs/backends/GCPBatch.md

 ```

 These authentication schemes can be referenced by name within other portions of the configuration file.
 For example, both
-the `batch` and `filesystems.gcs` sections within a Google configuration block must reference an auth defined in this block.
+the `GCPBATCH` and `filesystems.gcs` sections within a Google configuration block must reference an auth defined in this block.
-The auth for the `batch` section governs the interactions with Google itself, while `filesystems.gcs` governs the localization
+The auth for the `GCPBATCH` section governs the interactions with Google itself, while `filesystems.gcs` governs the localization
 of data into and out of GCE VMs.

 **Application Default Credentials**